Skip to main content

 CPU Threads

-The number of cores/threads on the the current machine.
+The number of cores/threads on the current machine.

-The number of cores/threads on the the recommended instance.
+The number of cores/threads on the recommended instance.

 CPU Utilization